backdrop-contrib/node_convert/README.md

 4) Create a new view with the options you require.
 5) Add Views Bulk Operations under fields.
 6) Configure all options of Bulk Operations as necessary.
-7) Select "Convert a node" as an operation or an action that was created together with the conversion template.
+7) Select "Convert content" as an operation or an action that was created together with the conversion template.
    Note that VBO Operations are gathered from two sources:
   - Backdrop core actions (hook_action_info() and advanced actions added through the Actions UI)
   - Rules